 The law from 1971

 CBD in its pure form is also not controlled under the MODA 197.
 Interestingly, neither is THCa, which is the acidic precursor to THC.
-However, you’d have trouble making sure THCa doesn’t degrade into in THC, which happened naturally and under heat.
+However, you’d have trouble making sure THCa doesn’t degrade into in THC as it happens naturally and under heat.

 The Misuse of Drugs Act 1971 also makes some cannabis-derived products exempt.
 To meet the criteria of an exempt product, it must comply with these three statements:

 a) the preparation or other product is not designed for administration of the controlled drug to a human being or animal;

 b) the controlled drug in any component part is packaged in such a form, or in combination with other active or inert substances in such a manner, that it cannot be recovered by readily applicable means or in a yield which constitutes a risk to health; and

 c) no one component part of the product or preparation contains more than one milligram of the controlled drug [in this case, THC and CBN] or one microgram.